andy-byers/CalicoDB/README.md

 I'm definitely open to suggestions on this one.
 4. Write some real documentation.
 5. Work on this README
+6. 'Reverse pointer map' structure to support 'vacuuming' the database file (see SQLite 3)
+7. Better freelist that uses trunk pages (see SQLite 3)

 ## API